Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 The market share of Google Chrome is higher than 50% no matter the region: North America 53%, Europe, 59%, Asia 72%, Oceania 52%, South Mercia 79%, Africa 12%.
 Image source

-There are many alternative browsers to Google Chrome like Firefox or Tor Browser.
-Our top picks of best private browsers are Firefox, DuckDuckGo and Tor as all of these give you much more privacy protection compared to Chrome and don’t track your every click and scroll.
+There are many alternative browsers to Google Chrome, like Firefox or Tor Browser.
+Our top picks of the best private browsers are Firefox, DuckDuckGo, and Tor, as all of these give you much more privacy protection compared to Chrome and don’t track your every click and scroll.

 If you understand that anonymity matters when browsing online, we recommend the Tor browser.
 If you need general privacy, Firefox is a solid open source solution.

-If you’re looking for a Chrome alternative on Android, we recommend the open source alternatives Privacy Browser or Fennec which you can both get via F-Droid, an alternative app store to Google Play.
+If you’re looking for a Chrome alternative on Android, we recommend the open source alternatives Privacy Browser or Fennec.
+Both are available via F-Droid, an alternative app store to Google Play.

 Alternative search engines to Google